 If you wish to request a particular policy or have a query relating to a school procedure, then please contact the school office.

-Please ensure you have carefully read the Aspire Complaints Policy below.
-This document clearly outlines our complaints procedure.
+Please ensure you have carefully read the Aspire Complaints Procedure below.
+This document clearly outlines the appropriate and timely steps.

 St Mawes Primary School is committed to its Public Sector Equality duties and will endeavour to:

 St Mawes Primary School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.